AiviaCommunity/PythonForAivia/PythonVenvForAivia/README.md

 * Python 3.9 - comes with Aivia

 * Accept the risks that come from running Python Scripts you download from the internet.
-These Cellpose scripts are provided to you to use at your own risk.
-Note that they may download models and/or related files from GitHub directly, which could be a security risk.
+These scripts are provided to you to use at your own risk.

 ## Installation